Keeping your data safe

 Cookies and IP addresses

-We collect information about how you interact with our websites using Cookies and your connections Internet Connection (IP) Address if your browser is set to accept/provide such.
+We collect information about how you interact with our websites using a cookie-free analytics software called umami and your connections Internet Connection (IP) Address if your browser is set to accept/provide such in an anonymised manner which cannot be used to directly identify you.
+You can find out more about the software on their website.

 The Electoral Register